 And you shouldn’t by any means eat less and skip meals.

 Just make sure to eat the right foods and always eat healthy breakfast, lunch, dinner, and snacks.

-If you are not sure how to eat to lose weight and get fit, head on to check out my 28-Day Meal Plan Burn Baby Burn.
+If you are not sure how to eat to lose weight and get fit, head on to check out my all-in-one program RADIATE.